Picolab/pico-engine/packages/pico-engine/README.md

 The server is configured via some environment variables.

 - `PORT` - The port the http server should listen on.
-By default it's `8080`
+By default it's `3000`
 - `PICO_ENGINE_HOME` - Where the database and other files should be stored.
 By default it's `~/.pico-engine/`
-- `PICO_ENGINE_HOST` - The public url prefix to reach this engine.
-This is the `meta:host` value in KRL.
-By default it's `"http://localhost:8080"`
+- `PICO_ENGINE_BASE_URL` - The public url prefix to reach this engine.
+By default it's `"http://localhost:3000"`

 The `PORT` is the only value used in setting up the engine’s [nodejs http server](https://nodejs.org/api/net.html#net_server_listen_port_host_backlog_callback).
 We only specify the `port` so it listens listens to all traffic on that port, it will not filter by host.

-`PICO_ENGINE_HOST` is simply used for `meta:host` which is just a string that indicates the url prefix you want others to use when talking to the engine.

-For example, say you want to have your engine running with SSL on a custom domain i.e. `https://example.com` Starting the engine like this `PICO_ENGINE_HOST=https://example.com pico-engine` is not enough.
+For example, say you want to have your engine running with SSL on a custom domain i.e. `https://example.com` Starting the engine like this `PICO_ENGINE_BASE_URL=https://example.com pico-engine` is not enough.
 You will need to use a reverse proxy server like nginx to handle the SSL termination, and then forward the traffic to your private port that is running the engine.

 ## Contributing